wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-workload-high-availability-lob-application-phase3.md

 1. On the Start screen, type **SQL Studio**, and then click **SQL Server 2014 Management Studio**.
 2. In **Connect to Server**, click **Connect**.
-3. In the left pane, right-click the top node—the default instance named after the machine—and then click **Properties**.
+3. In the left pane, right-click the top <!-- deleted by customization node—the --><!-- keep by customization: begin --> nodeâthe <!-- keep by customization: end --> default instance named after the <!-- deleted by customization machine—and --><!-- keep by customization: begin --> machineâand <!-- keep by customization: end --> then click **Properties**.
 4. In **Server Properties**, click **Database Settings**.
 5. In **Database default locations**, set the following values:
 	- For **Data**, set the path to **f:\Data**.